US import and export guide

 Once you’ve decided on the type of import/export business you want to run and calculated your startup costs, it’s time to narrow your market focus.

 By niching down, you’ll focus your attention on a market you can best serve.
 Think about:

 - Types of goods you’ll offer.

 Take your time to dig deep with your research.
 The extra time you spend finding profitable niches will pay off in the long run.

 Your target customer will be someone who wants to trade globally.
 They’ll either want to sell goods overseas or buy goods from international sources.

-Beyond that, you can choose any type of customer you wish.
+Beyond that, choose any type of customer you wish.
 Maybe you’ll cater to companies that sell timber.
 Or seafood.
 Or tobacco.

-If you can identify a need, you can target a group of companies as customers.
+If you identify a need, you can target a group of companies as customers.

 To register your import/export business, you need to fill out the US Department of State’s SNAP-R company registration.

 After you submit your information, the Department of State will send you an email about how to get a company identification number (CIN).
 A CIN is used for tax purposes and for registering with the US Department of Commerce.